brentmcconnell/goazuresample/README.md

-# Azure SDK for Go quickstart: Creating a storage account
+# Azure SDK with GO
+## Create RG, Storage Acct and Write Blob to Container

 This code compiles out of the box but requires you to have a valid subscription to Azure and an Azure AD app registration with proper permissions.
 See the